ningkaiyang/PacificaAutoAgendaWriter/README.md

 *   **Automated Formatting:** Automatically generates a professionally formatted `.docx` report.
 This includes the application of appropriate headers, structured sections, and consistent styling to ensure readability and a polished appearance.
 *   **Cross-Platform GUI:** Developed using the Kivy framework, providing a consistent and responsive graphical user interface experience across major operating systems, including Windows, macOS, and Linux.
 *   **User-Friendly Interface:** Features an intuitive interface designed for ease of use.
 Key elements include drag-and-drop functionality for uploading CSV files, a clear mechanism for reviewing and selecting specific agenda items to include in the summary, and real-time progress indicators during the generation process.
 *   **Configurable:** Allows users to customize the application's behavior through a dedicated settings menu.
-This includes the ability to select to inspect outputs and install the LLM model or define custom prompt templates to guide the summarization process, or perform a clean uninstall to remove the entire file!
+This includes the ability to select to inspect outputs, install the LLM model, define custom prompt templates, or perform a clean uninstall.
+*   **Modifiable Headers:** The names of the CSV columns ("MEETING DATE", "AGENDA SECTION", etc.) can be customized in the settings menu to match your specific file format.
+These settings are saved and loaded automatically.

 ## How to Use
 1.  **Launch App:** Execute the application by running the Python script: `python3 kivyfrontend.py`.